emacsmirror/demap/README.md

 Usage
 -----

-You can do `M-x demap-minimap-toggle` to open and close the default minimap to the side of the active frame.
+You can do `M-x demap-toggle` to open and close the default minimap to the side of the active frame.
 If you just want to make a standalone minimap buffer, do `M-x demap-minimap-construct`.

 Configuration
 -------------

-The side and width of the window that `demap-minimap-toggle` opens to show the minimap can be changed by setting the variables `demap-minimap-window-side` or `demap-minimap-window-width`.
+The side and width of the window that `demap-toggle` opens to show the minimap can be changed by setting the variables `demap-minimap-window-side` or `demap-minimap-window-width`.